 After the whole day of strolling around Zagreb on a warm summer day, take a break and enjoy some ice cream.
-Two of my favourite ice cream shops in Zagreb (and I say that as a huge ice cream lover living in Zagreb) are Amelie and Orijent.
+My favourite ice cream shop in Zagreb (and I say that as a huge ice cream lover living in Zagreb) is Amelie.

 They have a good quality ice cream with some very unusual flavours.
-My favourite is salty caramel in Amelie and Mozart in Orijent.
-Both of those places are located in the city centre and have lovely terraces where you can sit and relax.
+My favourite flavour there is salty caramel.
+Amelie is located in the city centre and have lovely terrace where you can sit and relax.

 ⤷ Read more: Ultimate Croatia Travel Guide